 A Lasting Cure for Neck Pain

-There is a lesser-known but proven-effective treatment for neck pain that is worth trying – upper cervical chiropractic care.
+There is a lesser-known but proven-effective relief for neck pain that is worth trying – upper cervical chiropractic care.
 Upper cervical chiropractic is a specialization within the chiropractic practice that focuses on the connection between the head and the neck.
 The atlas vertebra is the topmost bone of the neck and is also the most freely movable of the entire spinal column.
 Due to this, it is prone to misaligning.

 Any type of injury, accident, or degeneration can lead to an atlas misalignment.
 When any of these happen, the three functions of the neck that we discussed above can get disrupted.
 A misaligned atlas can also put a strain on everything else underneath it, resulting in discomfort, pain, muscle spasm, and stiffness through the rest of the neck.

 When people come here to Hunter Spinal Care in Calgary, Alberta for their neck pain, we identify the exact nature of their atlas misalignment to get to the root cause of the issue.
 We use precise measurements and imaging to make accurate adjustments for each of our patients.
 Once we’ve restored normal alignment of their atlas, the body can start its natural healing process unhindered.
 The end result is long-lasting relief from neck pain.
 If you are looking for a reliable Calgary based neck pain doctor, our clinic is at your service.
-Schedule a no-obligation consultation with us to experience firsthand our natural treatment for neck pain.
+Schedule a no-obligation consultation with us to experience firsthand our natural relief care for neck pain.